lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 * body is cr or cp;

-* body may contain one or two CertReqMsg structures, but either CertReqMsg may be used to request certification of a locally- generated public key or a centrally-generated public key (i.e., the position-dependence requirement of {{sect-c.4}} is removed);
+* body may contain one or two CertReqMsg structures, but either CertReqMsg may be used to request certification of a locally-generated public key or a centrally-generated public key (i.e., the position-dependence requirement of {{sect-c.4}} is removed);

 * protection bits are calculated according to the protectionAlg field.